Here is a Comprehensive TestComplete Guide (Part-I):

 #1) Click on Append to Test, as shown in the image below.

-#2) A recording panel as shown in the image will be displayed, it indicates that recording of the test has started.
-Now we are all set to perform actions.
+#2) A recording panel as shown in the image will be displayed, indicating that the recording of the test has started.
+We are now all set to perform actions.

 #3) Launch the browser, TestComplete identifies the browser with the special inbuilt test command.